Robustness of Regularity for the $3$D Convective Brinkman-Forchheimer Equations: Introduction

 \makeatletter {{\thesection}.\@arabic\c@equation} {{\thesection}.\@arabic\c@theorem} {{\thesection}.\@arabic\c@definition} {{\thesection}.\@arabic\c@corollary} {{\thesection}.\@arabic\c@proposition} \makeatother

-In this paper we consider strong solutions of the $3$D incompressible convective Brinkman--Forchheimer equations (CBF, see e.g. \cite{YouZhao})
+In this paper we consider strong solutions of the $3$D incompressible convective Brinkman--Forchheimer equations (CBF, see e.g.\ \cite{YouZhao})

 where $u(t, x) = (u_1, u_2, u_3)$ is the velocity field, the scalar function $p(t, x)$ is the pressure and $f(t, x) = (f_1, f_2, f_3)$ are given body forces acting within the fluid.
 The constant $\mu$ denotes the positive Brinkman coefficient (effective viscosity).
 The positive constants $\alpha$ and $\beta$ denote respectively the Darcy (permeability of porous medium) and Forchheimer (porosity of the material) coefficients.
-The exponent $r$ can be greater or equal than $1$.
-The equations $(\ref{cbfr})$ can be seen also as the~Navier--Stokes equations (NSE) modified by an absorption term $\abs{u}^{r - 1}u$ (e.g. as in \cite{Oliveira}) or as the tamed Navier--Stokes equations (e.g. as in \cite{RocknerZhang}).
-Although the motivation of adding the~absorption term to the NSE is rather of mathematical nature, there are some relevant physical justifications and applications of this model (more details are given in \cite{HR} and references therein).
+The `absorption exponent' $r$ can be greater or equal than $1$.
+The equations $(\ref{cbfr})$ can be seen also as the~Navier--Stokes equations (NSE) modified by an absorption term $\abs{u}^{r - 1}u$ (e.g.\ as in \cite{Oliveira}) or as the tamed Navier--Stokes equations (e.g.\ as in \cite{RocknerZhang}).
+Although the motivation of adding the~absorption term to the NSE is rather of mathematical nature, there are some relevant physical justifications and applications of this model (for more details see, for example, \cite{HR}, \cite{KalantarovZelik}, \cite{MarkowichTiti}, and references therein).

 For simplicity, we often assume that $\mu, \alpha, \beta = 1$, but all of these coefficients can be taken as arbitrary nonnegative constants.
 In our arguments we omit the~linear term $\alpha u$ in $(\ref{cbfr})$ since its treatment does not cause any additional mathematical difficulties.
 Furthermore, we also neglect frequently the external forces ($f \equiv 0$) and consider the unforced CBF equations